MicrosoftDocs/windows-dev-docs/hub/powertoys/install.md

   - Windows 11 (all versions)
   - Windows 10 v2004 (19041) or newer
 - System architecture
-  - x64 and Arm64 architecture are currently supported.
+  - x64 and Arm64 architectures are currently supported.
 - Our installer will install the following runtimes:
   - [Microsoft Edge WebView2 Runtime](https://go.microsoft.com/fwlink/p/?LinkId=2124703) bootstrapper (this will always install the latest version available)